ayaalaji/movie_library/README.md

 3- run the project in termial using this step:
    1 . php artisan config:cache
    2. php artisan config:clear
+   //we put this step above (1+2) because in my project i put database name but you want to add new data so this is to clear .env and allow you to put your database
    3. php artisan migrate
    4. php artisan db:seed --class=CreateAdminSeeder
 # what about this project